 Researchers have long struggled to distinguish themselves from others with the same or similar names, and correct spelling of unusual names.
 The library is a global partner in piloting an identification system known as ORCID (pronounced “orkid”) at U-M for researchers.
 Learn more about our university's partnership on the ORCID site.
 You can also review the Library ORCID Task Force’s recommendations for implementation.
 Questions about ORCID implementation can be directed to the ORCID Task Force.

-The Research unit is comprised of librarians in the following discipline-based teams: Arts & Humanities, Social Sciences, International (Area) Studies, Asia Library, Clark Library, and Science, Engineering and Data.
+The Research unit is comprised of librarians in the following discipline-based teams: Arts & Humanities, Social Sciences, International Studies, Asia Library, Clark Library, Copyright Office, and Science, Engineering and Data.